GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 So we can update our intervals like this:
 - We fetch the header block from the existing file, and extract the schema and sync marker
 - We stage each new row with the `sensor id` as the `block id`, using the schema and sync marker retrieved from above.
 - We commit the old block ids along with the newly staged ones.
-This allows us to create a file combining the new and old data without ever touching the old data.
+This allows us to update the old file with the new data, without ever touching the old data.